 - whether the cancer has spread

 You may have just one chemotherapy drug or a combination of different chemotherapy drugs.
 There are more than 100 different drugs currently available and new ones are being developed all the time.
 You may have chemotherapy with other types of cancer drugs.

-Sometimes doctors use the term cytostatic drug to describe the way some anti cancer drugs, including chemotherapy work.
-Cytostatic means cell stopping.
+Sometimes doctors use the word cytotoxic to describe the way chemotherapy works.
+Cytotoxic means cell killing.

 How chemotherapy is used

 You might have treatment with a single chemotherapy drug or a combination of drugs.
 The chemotherapy drugs you have depend on where in your body the cancer started (your type of cancer).
 This is because different drugs work on different types of cancer.

 So the drugs you need for a cancer that started in the breast and has spread to the lung might be different to the drugs you would have for a cancer that started in the lung.

 You might have chemotherapy on its own.
 Or you could have it with other treatments, such as:

 - hormone therapy

 - a combination of any of these treatments